 - Do: be aware that travellers’ medications such as doxycycline for malaria and ciprofloxacin for diarrhea, as well as skin creams with alpha hydroxy acids (AHA), make skin more sensitive to sun and burning.

-Travel Health, www.dermatology.ca (Canadian Dermatology Association), and Environment Canada.
+Sources: Travel Health (Government of Canada), www.dermatology.ca (Canadian Dermatology Association), and Environment Canada.
 F&F adapted from the American Cancer Society’s “Sun-Safety IQ” at www.cancer.org.
 The information in this article is intended as a guideline only, and in no way should replace a proper consultation with a doctor or at a travel clinic.
 Always get individualized medical advice before travelling.